PrincetonUniversity/muchiSim/README.md

 `doall` contain the sequential or doall implementations of some of the applications included as benchmarks inside this simulator.

-`dlxsim` is the folder where simulation traces are generated into.
+`sim_logs` is the folder where simulation traces are generated into.

 `bin` contains the binary files created by the compilation of different experiments.